Toni Braxton: Early life

-Toni Michele Braxton was born in Severn, Maryland on October 7, 1967.
+Toni Michele Braxton was born in Severn, Maryland, on October 7, 1966.
 Her father, Michael Conrad Braxton Sr., was a Methodist clergyman and power company worker, and her mother, Evelyn Jackson, a native of South Carolina, was a former opera singer and cosmetologist, as well as a pastor.
 Braxton's maternal grandfather was also a pastor.
+Braxton later said that her religious upbringing had given her an advantage musically, saying it gave her "a finer-tuned ear. [...]
+The church pulpit is the stage.
+You got the congregation, that's your audience.
+And so we were comfortable performing".

 Braxton is the eldest of six siblings.
 She has a younger brother Michael Jr. (born 1968) and four younger sisters Traci Renee (1971 - 2022), Towanda Chloe (born 1973), Trina Evette (born 1974), and Tamar Estine (born 1977).
 They were raised in a strict religious household, and Braxton's first performing experience was singing in her church choir.

 Braxton attended Bowie State University to obtain a teaching degree, but decided to sing professionally after she was discovered by William E. Pettaway Jr., who reportedly heard her singing to herself while pumping gas.

 On her appearance May 24, 2014, broadcast of NPR's Wait Wait...
 Don't Tell Me!, she stated that she was not singing to herself at the gas station.
 Pettaway, working as an attendant at the Annapolis service station where she was refueling, recognized her from local performances and introduced himself, saying he wanted to produce her.
 Although skeptical, Braxton decided to, in her words, "take a chance" and accepted.